- 1.3KShares

 Two of my favorite things are fall hikes, and pie.
 I probably like pie more than hiking, kayaking, gardening, and foraging.
 And I adore hiking, kayaking, gardening, and foraging.
 We live on a quarter acre lot and don’t grow black walnuts.
-But black walnut trees grow along some of the trials I frequent.
+But black walnut trees grow along some of the trails I frequent.
 In the fall, I hike, and gather nuts, and I get pie.
 Black walnut pie.

 Identifying Black Walnuts